Forced labor of Germans in the Soviet Union: Study by Gerhard Reichling

-D. German forced labor in post-war Poland 1945-1950 – Total 100,000 of whom 36,000 died.
+D. German forced labor in post-war Poland 1945–1950 – Total 100,000 of whom 36,000 died.

 Technical experts

 The Soviet Union exploited the technical expertise of the German specialists who were resident in the Soviet occupation zone of Germany as well as POWs held in the USSR.
 In October 1946 the Soviet NKVD forcibly deported from East Germany "a few hundred" selected German experts to work in the USSR.
 They were held under favorable conditions and most were released by 1948.
 They worked in the aviation industry and the development of submarines.
 A selected few remained in the USSR until the early 1950s including German scientists who worked in the Soviet Union on the development of ballistic missiles, Helmut Gröttrup was among this group.
 They were not directly involved in the missile program but were only consulted by Soviet engineers.

-Manfred von Ardenne worked on Soviet atomic bomb project and was awarded a Stalin Prize.
+Manfred von Ardenne worked on the Soviet atomic bomb project and was awarded a Stalin Prize.

 Prisoners of war

-Forced labour was also included in the Morgenthau Plan draft from September 1944, and was included in the final protocol of the Yalta conference.
+Forced labour was also included in the Morgenthau Plan draft from September 1944, and was included in the final protocol of the Yalta Conference.
 The Soviet Union and the western allies employed German POW labor up until 1949.